paulpod/neuromanticsdotnet/source/_posts/Music-part1.md

 Yes you can scratch it, like vinyl, and this model has functions to let you do that but return it to the beat, in time (called Slip).
 It has a USB stick port and there's a chunky screen, and a dial for file browsing playback off that.
 Lots of buttons, mostly single function.
 Honestly, it's more like controls on a pre-2010s car, there is no touch screen (which is good).
 It is built like a tank.

 ## Connectivity
 I have a nice Arcam thing with a DAC running active speakers, so wanted something with digital out.
 Perfect.
 As well as the slot on top for a USB stick, this CDJ has a second USB for audio in.
 What?
 Yeah, it can work as a sound card,  USB audio out from your laptop.
+Also it has ethernet.
+Eh?

 And this where things started to get interesting.